-Course Description COURSE DESCRIPTION: This course is intended to provide a nuanced understanding of Excel's capabilities and the theories shaping financial models, this cours e offers profound insights into corporate decision-making, project selections by business firms, and orporate decision-making, project selections by business firms, and the investment choices made by individuals.
-Course Out Comes CO1: Describe financial modelling concepts, characteristics, and goa (Understand) CO1: Describe financial modelling concepts, characteristics, and goals for creating effective models.
-(Understand) CO2: Interpret financial statements, recognizing the importance of financial statements in evaluating a company's financial well-being.
-(Apply) CO3: Examine businesses via ratios, reports, and valuation, showcasing financial analysis in decisions.
-(Analyse) CO4: Apply Excel for modelling, using formatting, formulas, and advanced techniques to make practical financial models from theory.
-(Apply) Course objective The objective of the course is to familiarize the learners with the concepts of Financial Modelling and attain Employability through Problem Solving techniques.
-Course Content: Module 1 Introduction to Financial Modelling: 10 Sessions
+Course Description COURSE DESCRIPTION: This course is intended to provide a n uanced understanding of Excel's capabilities and the theories shaping financial models, this cours e offers profound insights into corporate decision-making, project selections by business firms, and the investment choice individuals.
+Course Out Comes CO1: Describe financial modelling concepts, characteristics, and goals for creating effect (Understand) CO2: Interpret financial statements, recognizing the importance of financial well-being.
+(Apply) nancial statements in evaluating CO3: Examine businesses via ratios, reports, and valuation, showcasing financial analysis in de (Analyse) l advanced techniques to make Course objective The objective of the course is to familiarize the learners with the condattain Employability through Problem Solving techniques. cepts of Financial Modelling and Course Content: Module 1 Introduction to Financial Modelling: 10 Sessions